In case you wondered where I have been…

 *The feeling of fear when in a place with strangers.
 (Parking lots, long hallways at the hospital, men who try and get past you in the mall but seem to manage to invade your personal space.)

-*I now am experiencing flashbacks of him attacking me, and another human that attacked me long ago.
+*I now am experiencing flashbacks of him attacking me.
 (I have been told this is actually normal) This was both unexpected, and fully life altering.

 *I felt shock, and emotional, and still do.
 I am not typically one that cries a lot, but I cried a LOT at first.